DumbassAU/SigmaUnlocker/README.md

 - ❌ Mobile (Google Play & App Store)
 - ❌ Console (Playstation, Nintendo Switch, Xbox)

-The table below lists the most recent AUnlocker release for each Among Us version.
+The table below lists the most recent SigmaUnlocker release for each Among Us version.
 Release notes can be found below each new [release](../../releases).

 |    Among Us Version     |          SigmaUnlocker Version          |
 |:-----------------------:|:-----------------------------------:|